 The accuracy of these models increases dramatically when we know more about how much and where the snow has accumulated.

 This is where you come in.
-Be a citizen scientist!
+Be a community scientist!

 The power of community science is that all of us together can make many more measurements than any one person or any scientific team.